Vivek-04022001/documentation/docs/deployment/caching/rulesets-and-caching-operations.md

 Set this to `True` if you want to force logged-in users to always get a fresh copy.

-This works best with the "moderate caching" operation, and will not work well with a `Max age` (to cache content in the browser) greater than zero.
+This works best with the "moderate caching" operation, and won't work well with a `Max age` (to cache content in the browser) greater than zero.

 By setting this option, you can focus the other cache settings on the anonymous use case.